Riley O'Brien: St. Louis Cardinals

 On November 5, 2023, O'Brien was traded to the St. Louis Cardinals and subsequently added to the 40–man roster.
 On March 26, 2024, the Cardinals officially revealed that O'Brien had made the Opening Day roster.
 On March 31, he was placed on the injured list with a flexor strain, and was transferred to the 60-day injured list on May 6.
 O'Brien was activated on August 11.
-In 8 total appearances for St. Louis, he struggled to an 11.25 with 11 strikeouts over 8 innings of work.
+In eight total appearances for St. Louis, he struggled to an 11.25 ERA with 11 strikeouts over eight innings of work.

 O'Brien was optioned to the Triple-A Memphis Redbirds to begin the 2025 season.
+He was recalled to St. Louis for the first time during the season on April 25, before he was optioned back to Memphis on May 2.
+He was recalled to the Cardinals and optioned to Memphis once more before being recalled for a final time on June 9.
 On August 4, 2025, O'Brien recorded his first career win against the Los Angeles Dodgers; two days later, he recorded his first career save.
+He made a total of 42 relief appearances for the Cardinals and had a 3-1 record, a 2.06 ERA, 45 strikeouts and six saves across 48 innings pitched.

+O'Brien was named to St. Louis' Opening Day roster to start the 2026 season, and was named the team's closer early in the season.
+On July 7, O'Brien was named to the National League All-Star Team, replacing Pittsburgh Pirates starter Paul Skenes.
+At the time of his selection, he had made 39 relief appearances with a 3.43 ERA and 24 saves.

+International career

+O'Brien was named to the South Korea national baseball team in the 2026 World Baseball Classic; however, a calf injury prevented him from participating.

 Personal life

-Riley is married to Chellyn O'Brien; they had their wedding in late 2023.
+Riley O’Brien married his wife, Chellyn, on November 18, 2023.

 O'Brien's grandfather, Johnny O'Brien, played six seasons in the major leagues.
 His great uncle Eddie O'Brien also played in the majors.

 Riley is of Korean descent on his mother's side.